Aperocky/prehistoric/README.md

 Empire pack where wealth cities start organizing senate and soldiers to establish their own country - and rival towns the same.

+## Deprecation

+The code got messy and I had less spare time, but I plan to give this project another go since the holiday seasons are rolling around.

+However the structure was not well designed to begin with.
+The project got increasingly harder to work with on such basis so I'm deciding to restart the project on a similar structure to `hydro-sim`.
+Where things are more extensible and better defined.
+I had a lot of fun writing this and I'm looking forward to add the Empire feature to the build.

+One more thing, `hydro-sim` worked fine on the new ARM64 mac but this project had trouble building.
+One more reason to start it anew.